Ti (Tianyou) Xu

 DPhil Student, Physics Group

 Ti is a New Jersey native, who received his B.A. in Physics from New York University, studying there between 2008-2013.
 His work focuses on the biophysical modelling of neural microstructure with the aim of developing new methods for the diagnosis of brain disease characterized by loss of myelin or demyelination.
 Techniques employed span from theoretical physics, statistics, computation, and neuroscience.
-I study under the supervision of Dr. Karla Miller (Professor of Biomedical Engineering) and Dr. Sean Foxley (Postdoctoral MRI Physicist).
+Ti studies under the supervision of Dr. Karla Miller (Professor of Biomedical Engineering) and Dr. Sean Foxley (Postdoctoral MRI Physicist).

-More generally I am interested in MRI technology development and healthcare innovation through imaging.
+More generally he is interested in MRI technology development and healthcare innovation through imaging.
 Ti's hobbies include cycling, track and field, and all things culinary.

 The effect of realistic geometries on the susceptibility-weighted MR signal in white matter.